Comments: (8)

 While I was doing an internship with an engineering firm, I had the chance to meet two newly-employed Thai engineers.
 I was able to communicate with them as they both spoke English.

 On the other hand, they seemed to have problems communicating with their superior, who was the senior engineer of the firm.
 On several occasions, after delegating work to them, he asked if they understood and they always answered that they did.
 However, the Thai engineers did not carry out the tasks the way in which their superior had instructed them to.
+This behaviour puzzled those of us working there as they had little problem understanding us, yet they were unable to comprehend whatever the senior engineer said.

 After some probing, we realized that the two engineers did not understand the Singlish that was used by their superior.
 He was Chinese-educated and while we locals could understand him, the Thai engineers could not make sense of what he said.
 Furthermore, we learned that it was considered rude in Thai culture to question your seniors or superiors.
 Due to this belief, the Thais acted as if they understood their superior even though they did not, as it would be considered rude and impolite not to do so.